terrastruct/d2-obsidian/README.md

 ### Configuring the Plugin

 -   `Layout engine`: Layout engines we support include `dagre`, `ELK`, and `TALA` (`TALA` must be installed separately from D2.
 For more information on how to install TALA, click [here](https://github.com/terrastruct/tala))
 -   `API token`: To use TALA, copy your Terrastruct API token here or in `~/.local/state/tstruct/auth.json` under the field `api_token`.
-The API Token is located in your Terrastruct console.
+You can generate an API Token in your Terrastruct console.
 -   `Theme ID`: For a list of available themes, click [here](https://github.com/terrastruct/d2/tree/master/d2themes)
--   `Debounce`: How often you want the diagram to refresh in second(s)
+-   `Debounce`: How often you want the diagram to refresh in miliseconds (min 100)

 ## Using the Plugin